GreenStreet: Planning

+Opening Houston Pavilions

 The construction of Houston Pavilions ended in October 2008.
 The office building originally had no tenants.
 On June 30, 2009, Reliant Energy announced that it will take 10 floors in the Houston Pavilions tower.
 NRG Energy, which had acquired the retail operations of Reliant Energy, announced that it would take 234000 sqft of space in a 10-year lease.
 Houston Pavilions redesigned its space to make room for NRG.
 Geoffrey Jones, the co-developer of Houston Pavilions, stated that the complex administration planned to convert about 62000 sqft of retail and swing space into office space for NRG, and the Houston Pavilions management office decreased the amount of occupied space to make room for NRG.

+New leases and development

 Prior to January 2011, rumors stated that the 23000 sqft Books-A-Million location was closing.
 In January 2011, the management of Houston Pavilions finalized an extension of the lease with Books-A-Million.

 David Knox, an NRG spokesperson, said NRG employees and contractors had been moving into the 1201 Fannin St. from other locations since January 2011.
 Two weeks before March 17, 2011, the employees of NRG finished moved into 1201 Fannin St. Around March 17 the office building was renamed the NRG Tower.

 In May 2011, the Downtown Redevelopment Authority of the City of Houston decided to release $3.3 million as loans, instead of cash, earlier on schedule to the developers after the developers asked for the funds as soon as possible.
 In December 2011 Mark Fowler, a receiver for Transwestern, took control of the development.

 In 2012, NBC Sports and Comcast Sports created a studio in the center.
 Later that year, Canyon-Johnson Urban Funds and Houston-based Midway Cos. acquired the Houston Pavilions.
 In December 2012 the Books-a-Million closed.

+GreenStreet

 In 2013, the new developers, Midway and Canyon-Johnson, announced plans to add outdoor landscaping and outdoor patios for dining.
 The developers planned to add other amenities and to schedule events.
 Additionally, the complex was renamed to GreenStreet.
 Changes to the 568294 sqft complex include removing the existing implements in the interior corridor and creating a new linear urban park, including the installation of unique water features at Caroline and Main.
 The linear urban park will span all three blocks and include mid-block crossings on Fannin and San Jacinto between Dallas and Polk.
 A central courtyard in the project block between Fannin and San Jacinto; outdoor patios.

 On November 1, 2022, rapper Takeoff of the hip-hop group Migos was killed outside of 810 Billiards & Bowling on the second floor of the center.